BendingSpoons/katana-swift/BSP_GUIDELINES.md

 ## Goals

 Since the very early days of Bending Spoons, we enjoyed defining and share guidelines and best practices across all our projects.
-This has incredible advantages:
+This has some incredible advantages:

-* You immediately feel at home when moving from a project to another, even if this project has started some time ago and you never saw it
-* When there are multiple, equivalent, ways to do one thing, picking one and being consistent allows everyone to immediately understand how the app works and introduce changes to the application, library or tool
+* When there are multiple, equivalent, ways to do one thing, picking one and being consistent allows everyone to immediately understand how things work and how to introduce changes to an application or a library, even if you are not familiar with the codebase.
 * By following shared patterns, we can implement automatic tooling with the assumption that some things are done in a specific way
-* When doing reviews of Pull Requests, the reviewers can use guidelines as a guideline also for their reviews
+* When doing reviews of Pull Requests, one can leverage guidelines to provide effective feedback
 * New spooners can have a head start thanks to the consolidated, written knowledge that the guidelines carry over

 It is also important to define what this guideline is not.
 This document is not something that prevents you from exploring, testing and suggesting new ways of doing things.
 Exploration and curiosity are what allowed us to write this document, and they will be as much as important in the future in improving this documenting.
 Nothing is set in stone, and everything is challengable.
 If you want to contribute to this document, see "How to contribute" section 💪.